pic pic

 ERROR: MethodError: no method matching foo6(::Int64, ::Int64)

 The function on the first tab only accepts arguments of type Float64, implying that even integers are disallowed.
-By contrast, the function on the second tab mirrors the behavior with Float64 inputs, but additionally allows for other types.
-This flexibility stems from the implicit type annotation Any on the function arguments.
+By contrast, the function on the second tab also accepts the same behavior for Float64 inputs, but additionally allows for other types, due to implicit type annotation Any on the function arguments.

 Packages Commonly Type-Annotate Function Arguments